 Leaders can encourage greater connection by focusing on efforts such as team building, holding regular one-to-ones, and connecting people’s work to the purpose of the organization.
 They can also check in frequently with employees and trigger meaningful conversations.

 the odds of employees wanting to stay with their company six years or more increases 175% when connections are strong.

 –2022 Global Culture Report, Connection, O.C.
 Tanner

-3. Recognise and appreciate employees
+3. Recognize and appreciate employees

-It’s no secret that employee recognition plays a significant role in keeping employees happy and motivated to stay with the organisation.
+It’s no secret that employee recognition plays a significant role in keeping employees happy and motivated to stay with the organization.
 This is most effectively done through a formal employee recognition program, such as Culture Cloud Recognition, that allows employees to appreciate great work as it happens through the apps they use every day, including peer-to-peer recognition.
 When companies celebrate together, employees are 20 times more likely to feel connected and want to stay.5

 4. Provide ongoing training opportunities

-Organisations demonstrate that they are committed to employees’ long-term career paths when they offer opportunities for professional development.
+Organizations demonstrate that they are committed to employees’ long-term career paths when they offer opportunities for professional development.
 This can include company training programs, tuition support for college courses/degrees, trade shows, software certification, and even mentoring.

-Harvard Business Review notes a strategy of designing development into everyday experiences.6 For example, one organisation promoted weekly peer-mentoring sessions between people in adjacent functions that regularly worked together.
+Harvard Business Review notes a strategy of designing development into everyday experiences.6 For example, one organization promoted weekly peer-mentoring sessions between people in adjacent functions that regularly worked together.
 These cross-functional sessions proved to help employees become more engaged in learning new skills and open new career paths.
 As further support, our 2022 Global Culture Report shows that when leaders introduce employees to mentors, the odds of satisfying connection needs improve 132%.

 5. Provide work-life balance